quantumquantara-arch/aureon/nexlevelai-structural-embeddings/contradiction_tensor_classes.md

 # **Contradiction Tensor Classes (C₁–C₄)**
-### Formal Definitions for NextLevelAI Structural Reasoning Engine
+### Formal Definitions for Aureon's Structural Reasoning Engine

 This document defines the **four contradiction classes** used in φ-phase selection.
 Each class corresponds to a **distinct geometric failure mode** in the 16-cue structural vector space.